 "Good girl.
 I'm hitting the gym after this wanna come?"
 He asks.

-"Depends what time we get done.
+"Depends on what time we get done.
 I still have school."
 I remind him.

 "I don't know how you do that."
 He shakes his head.
 I shrug.